 The following time-dependent Hamiltonian is used as a starting point for optimization:

 along with the controls

+where $\epsilon_{\lbrace i, f \rbrace}$ and $t_{c_{\lbrace i, f \rbrace}}$ are the initial and final detuning and tunnel coupling energies and $T$ is the control pulse duration.
 It is seen that each of these controls consists of a linearly ramped part (which is customarily used) plus an additional control term $u_\epsilon (t)$ or $u_{t_c}(t)$.
-These additional terms are to be iteratively optimized using the GRAPE (\textit{GRadient Ascent Pulse Engineering})~\cite{Khaneja2005} algorithm such that the operator representing the overall effect of the controls converges towards operator $\mathbf{U}$.
-Due to uncontrollable Hamiltonian evolution of the spin degree of freedom, the operator fidelity curve (Fig. \ref{fig:op_fid}) exhibits an oscillating behavior and it is expected that high fidelity operating regime transfers can only be executed for some precise pulse durations.
+These additional terms are here iteratively optimized using the GRAPE~\cite{Khaneja2005} algorithm such that the operator representing the overall effect of the controls converges towards operator $\mathbf{U}$.
+Due to uncontrollable Hamiltonian evolution of the spin degree of freedom, the operator fidelity obtained with optimal control pulses exhibits an oscillating behavior with regard to the duration of the control sequence and it is expected that high fidelity operating regime transfers can only be performed for some precise pulse durations; see Fig. \ref{fig:op_fid}.